 A ship owner’s guide to achieving cyber security

 The maritime world is increasingly connected, with the majority of newbuilds and in-service vessels being fitted with digital systems.
-While this represents a technological leap forward, and has numerous benefits for data collection and ship monitoring, it also leaves vessels vulnerable to cyber threats.
-Ships have already been the target of ransomware and malware attacks that have cost vessel owners time, money and credibility.
-And as more onboard and onshore networks and systems come online, the threats of hacking and ship takeover are increasing.
+While this represents a technological leap forward, and has numerous benefits for data collection and ship monitoring, it also dramatically increases surface of attack for cybersecurity criminals.
+Ship owners have already been the targets of cyber-attacks that have cost them time, money and credibility.

 Bureau Veritas Marine & Offshore

-The IMO’s new regulation is a positive development for the industry, as it ensures that the entire maritime industry will work together to minimize and overcome cyber threats.
+IMO’s regulation and IACS UR E26 and E27 represent a positive development for the shipping industry.
+It ensures that owners, yards and suppliers will work together to minimize and face cyber threats.
 There is strength in numbers, and by building an end-to-end cyber ecosystem, we marine stakeholders can be more than the sum of our parts.

 Flag authorities worldwide are now scrutinizing vessels for compliance with cyber regulations.
 While the approach may vary from country to country, certain requirements feature on every nation’s list.
-This includes the creation of a policy detailing the basic measures used to achieve the ship owner’s cyber security objectives.
-Owners should also have monitoring and reporting systems in place to chart both incidents and any corrective and preventive actions implemented.
-Most flags also require audits and specify the need for a clear division of responsibilities among onboard and onshore personnel.
+This includes the creation of a policy (or management plan) detailing the basic measures used to achieve the ship owner’s cybersecurity objectives.
+Owners must be able to demonstrate a clear cybersecurity organization.
+Owners should also have monitoring and reporting procedures in place to chart both incidents and any corrective and preventive actions implemented.
+Most flags specify the need for a clear division of responsibilities among onboard and onshore personnel.